-When cash benefits are accessed outside of New York or the New England region there is a much stricter protocol and clients must respond to a residency verification request or else their benefits will be terminated.
-The Department is currently reviewing both of these protocols (i.e., out-of-state/in region and out-of-state/ out of region) and will be proposing new procedures to better detect inappropriate out-of-state expenditures.
+When cash benefits are accessed outside of New York or the New England region there is a more stringent protocol and clients must respond to a residency verification request or else their benefits will be terminated.
+The Department is currently reviewing both of these protocols (i.e., out-of-state/in region and out-of-state/ out of region) to better detect inappropriate out-of-state expenditures.